himsr-lab/CU-HIMSR/README.md

 ## The [Human Immune Monitoring Shared Resource](https://medschool.cuanschutz.edu/immunology-immunotherapy/himsr) at [CU](https://www.ucdenver.edu/)|[AMC](https://www.cuanschutz.edu/)

 ### Software documentation
-The documentation of our scripts is located in the corresponding source code: You can view the source code in GitHub by following the links to the scripts.
+The documentation of our scripts is located in the corresponding source code: You can view the source code on GitHub by following the links to the scripts.

 ### Software requirements
 * Python scripts require a recent version of the [Python 3](https://www.python.org/downloads/) interpreter.